wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 ## AEM

-<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">its telling that infosec calls it the “evil maid” attack instead of the much more realistic “jealous boyfriend” attack</p>&mdash; ypad 🍃 (@ypad) <a href="https://twitter.com/ypad/status/1415365746071379974?ref_src=twsrc%5Etfw">July 14, 2021</a></blockquote> </center>
+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">its telling that infosec calls it the “evil maid” attack instead of the much more realistic “jealous boyfriend” attack</p>&mdash; ypad 🍃 (@ypad) <a href="https://twitter.com/ypad/status/1415365746071379974?ref_src=twsrc%5Etfw">July 14, 2021</a></blockquote></center>

-You may want to consider "Anti-Evil Maid" protections.
+Name aside, you may want to consider "Anti-Evil Maid" protections.
 This is in some ways similar to Secure Boot, though it works differently: Rather than Secure Boot's "only run trusted code" model, AEM allows you to essentially specify a trusted startup state, and then on future boots determine whether you've ended up in that same state - the implication being that if you haven't, then something has gone wrong (or you've updated your firmware/bootloader).

 It is not a perfect protection.
 In particular, there is no clear path to recovery from compromise - but then again, isn't that always the case?
 You can read more about the security trade-offs and installation instructions on Qubes' [Anti-Evil Maid](https://www.qubes-os.org/doc/anti-evil-maid/) page.

-In addition to the concerns noted on that page, bear in mind that AEM depends on TPM and TXT, meaning 1) your system needs to support those, and 2) if your threat model includes adversaries who might be able to compromise a TPM unit then AEM is not quite a bulletproof guarantee of boot security.
+In addition to the concerns noted on that page, bear in mind that AEM depends on TPM and TXT, meaning 1) your system needs to support these features, and 2) you need to trust them.
+If your threat model includes adversaries who might be able to compromise a TPM unit then AEM is not quite a bulletproof guarantee of boot security; it still may be (and likely is) worthwhile as a defense-in-depth measure, but consider adjusting your level of trust in it accordingly.

 # Wrap-up

 That's just about it!
 Final thoughts: use a password manager, take domain separation seriously, keep regular backups (maybe even on external media or a second internal drive), and do your best to leave the world better than you found it.

 To be honest, this is as much a note-to-self as it is a blog post; all the same, I hope you find it useful.
-If you do, or if you have any additions to suggest, feel free to [get in touch](https://eli.sohl.com/contact)!
+If you do, or if you have any additions to suggest, feel free to [get in touch](https://eli.sohl.com/contact).